-We didn’t add protein to this salad, but feel free!
+I didn’t add protein to this salad, but feel free!
 Chicken or tofu would be amazing here.
-Need salad protein ideas?
-Look no further.

 We like about 1-2 cups per salad.
 If you plan to eat the salad straight from the jar, just leave some room at the top so you can shake up all the ingredients when you’re ready to eat it.
-And make sure your greens are completely dry before packing (hello, salad spinner).
+And make sure your greens are completely dry before packing.

 - 1 garlic clove, chopped

 - 1–2 teaspoons freshly grated ginger

 - 2 tablespoons smooth, natural (no sugar added) peanut butter (see notes)